shanedonburke/cmdkeep/README.md

 ## Running Commands

-This runs a saved `cat` command.
-You will be prompted for any arguments.
+★ Runs a saved `cat` command.
+You will be prompted for any arguments:

 ```shell
 ck cat